 Permit fees are based on the value of work being done, and are collected to cover the cost of application, the review, and the inspections.
 A building inspector is available to you should you have any questions concerning your project.
 Records of your project are maintained to show that code requirements were met, and you will have the personal satisfaction of a job done right.

 Find a copy of the building inspection and permit fees on the Planning Applications, Fees & Permits webpage.

 Roofing, siding, plumbing and mechanical permits can usually be issued at the time they are submitted.
 If all of the supporting information is complete, it will take up to one week to get a permit for projects that require plan review such as: decks, basements, etc. It will take a minimum of two weeks to get a permit for a new single family home, major additions and commercial permits.
 If the application is not complete, it will be a longer wait.

 Please factor this approval process time into your projected start date.
 When in doubt, it is always best to ask before you undertake a project.
 Building Inspections staff will be happy to assist you.
 Call 651-385-3623 with any questions.

 The Minnesota State Building Code has been adopted into chapter four of Red Wing’s City Code and is enforced and adhered to by the Building Inspection Division.
-For information pertaining to building standards, codes and rules, visit the Minnesota Department of Labor and Industry at Education and Outreach.
+For information pertaining to building standards, codes and rules, visit the the Minnesota Department of Labor and Industry.

-The fee for perpetual flowers at the Oakwood and Burnside Cemeteries currently is $800.00 for residents or $1200 for nonresidents.
+The fee for perpetual flowers at the Oakwood and Burnside Cemeteries can be found in the City's fee schedule (PDF).

 Nonresident payment of the perpetual flower fund will apply only to lots purchased by nonresidents after January 1, 2008.
 Payment should be made on or before December 31 of a given year for the planting of flowers to begin the following year.